5259

 Space Habitats

-For astronauts living in space habitats, such as space stations and planetary settlements, being in sync with your biological clock is even more important.
+For astronauts living in space habitats, such as space stations and planetary settlements, being in sync with our biological clock is even more important.
 The Lukashian Calendar is the perfect calendar for space habitats, providing a mechanism to make days and years exactly as long as needed to give astronauts the ideal conditions for the specific location that they inhabit.

 Be in control

 The Lukashian Calendar uses beeps to tell the time of day.
 A beep is simply a number that runs from 0 to 9999, dividing each day into 10000 parts.
 This paints a much better picture of how much of our time we actually spend on things, such as work or leisure, because beeps represent a proportion.
-For example: 2500 beeps is 25% of your day.
+For example: 2500 beeps is 25% of a day.

 If you want to know more about this mechanism, then check out how it works!
 Or, if you want to see more reasons for using the Lukashian Calendar, then read why it is better!